Midland MXT Radio Install Guide – Center Console to Prinsu Roof Rack on 5th Gen 4Runner

 Midland MXT Mounted on PrinsuMidland MXT Radio Install Guide - Center Console to Prinsu Roof Rack on 5th Gen 4Runner

 In this installation, I chose to mount this antenna to the front of my Prinsu rack.
 This location works well for me.
 I used the included ditch light bracket extension.
-The wire then tucks nicely around and behind and is just about the correct thickness to squeeze into the window channel.
+The wire then tucks neatly around and behind, and is just about the right thickness to squeeze into the window channel.

-The kit comes with this mount, as well as a magnetic surface mount, and a hood mount.
+The kit includes this mount, a magnetic surface mount, and a hood mount.

 With the variety of options, there are endless possibilities as to where or even how temporary or permanent you can mount your antenna.